 Construction Law Attorney

 As a construction professional, understanding your legal rights and responsibilities is crucial.
 Depending on your unique situation, you may need a skilled construction law attorney to protect your rights or represent your business at different phases of the construction project.

 LeJeune & Associates is a full-service construction law and litigation firm committed to offering personalized legal counsel and brilliant advocacy to property owners, real estate developers, general contractors, sureties, subcontractors, architects, designers, and engineers, adept laborers, and other construction professionals.

 As your legal counsel, we can assess your individual situation and analyze your available legal options.
 Using our in-depth learning of Louisiana construction laws, we can direct you through the legal process from start to finish.
 Our trusted attorneys have the tools to address your needs and concerns and help you in a way that works best for you.

 Serving Lafayette, Louisiana

-If you're involved in a construction project or litigation, contact J. Clay LeJeune, Attorney at Law, LLC, today to schedule a simple consultation.
+If you're involved in a construction project or litigation, contact LeJeune & Associates, today to schedule a simple consultation.
 Our proficient legal team has the dedicated advocacy and detailed legal counsel you need to helm critical decisions.
 We proudly serve construction professionals throughout Lafayette, Iberia, St. Landry, St. Martin, Acadia, and Jefferson Davis, Louisiana.